usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 Download Domains List
 ---------------------

-Below is a link to download a provided spreadhset that contains the list of domains for ctRSD reactions used to compile the sequences.
+Below is a link to download a provided spreadsheet that contains the list of domains for ctRSD reactions used to compile the sequences.
 The local file path on your computer will be an input into the sequence compiler function.

-`ctRSD Domains List Spreadsheet can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Sequence Compiler/ctRSD_domains_list.xlsx>`_
+`ctRSD Domains List Spreadsheet can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Sequence%20Compiler/ctRSD_domains_list.xlsx>`_

 Function Documentation